CEO of Waterbom Bali and chief of sustainability

 Tell us your story – how did you get here?

-Ah where to begin…well, I was conceived in Bali, (apparently in Sayan near Ubud, hence the name) and spent my early years in Bali.
-I lived in Europe for a short stint before returning to Bali.
-I went to high school in Singapore and University in Australia.
+Ah, where to begin.
+Well, I was conceived in Bali, (apparently in Sayan near Ubud, hence the name) and spent my early years in Bali.
+I lived in Europe for a short stint before returning to the island.
 I grew up in multicultural surroundings, which allowed me to broaden my perspectives and change my school of thought.
 I feel very fortunate to now call Bali home.
+My father was the founder of Waterbom so I grew up around the park.
+He wanted to challenge the plastic model of waterparks so that it wouldn’t be a detriment to the land, but instead a place to make people happy, where fun happens.
+This culture seeped into my veins.

 What accomplishment are you most proud of?